James Morrison (footballer): International career

 After receiving international clearance from FIFA, Morrison joined up with the Scotland squad for training in August 2007.
 He was unable to make his debut in the friendly against South Africa however, due to injury.
 Morrison was named in the Scotland B squad to face the Republic of Ireland B team in November, but injury forced him to withdraw from the squad again.
 He finally made his debut in the friendly against the Czech Republic in Prague, on 30 May 2008.

 He scored his first goal for Scotland in the 3–1 win against Wales on 25 May 2011 in the Celtic Nations Cup tournament in Dublin.
 He also scored for Scotland against England in the friendly game at Wembley Stadium on 14 August 2013.

 Coaching career

 After retiring as a player in October 2019, Morrison started working as a coach in the West Bromwich Albion academy.
 He was promoted to a first-team coaching role in December 2020, following the appointment of Sam Allardyce as West Brom manager.

+Morrison joined the Scotland coaching staff during the June 2023 international break, replacing Steven Naismith.
+Scotland won both of their matches during that period, and Morrison then joined their coaching staff on a permanent basis.

+On 21 April 2025, Morrison was appointed caretaker manager of West Bromwich Albion following the sacking of Tony Mowbray.